Menu

 So imagine my surprise when I encountered lots of interstate, and what’s more, international visitors who knew all about it.
 To be fair though, some Queenslanders I’ve asked about Carnarvon Gorge hadn’t heard about it either.

-Carnarvon Gorge is one of four (accessible) sections of Carnarvon National Park in the Central Queensland highlands.
-With its towering white sandstone cliffs, gorgeous lush vegetation, creeks, abundant wildlife, and stunningly preserved Aboriginal rock art, it’s probably the most spectacular section of the four.
+With its towering white sandstone cliffs, gorgeous lush vegetation, creeks, abundant wildlife, and stunningly preserved Aboriginal rock art, it’s probably the most spectacular section of the national park.

 Carnarvon Gorge is a landscape with significant cultural history and connection to the land for the Aboriginal Traditional Custodians, the local Bidjara and Karingal groups.